Work anxiety, caffeine, smoking could worsen your period, survey finds

 Menstruation.
 It’s the darkest part of the month for any woman.
-To get a better understanding of what makes menstruation so awful, we decided to reach out through social media and see if there are any behavioral patterns to blame.
+To get a better understanding of what makes menstruation so awful, we decided to reach out through social media to find out if there are any behavioral patterns to blame.

 Thanks to Facebook ads, and online questionnaire software Survey Monkey, we were able to target our demographics and include 2,000 young women between the ages of 18 and 29, all from the US.

 In the study, there were two groups of participants — 1,000 each — and two surveys.
 In the first survey, group one were asked to type in a large text box the top three behavioral patterns they noticed affected their menstruation the most.
 Meanwhile, in a different survey, group two were instructed to checkmark which of the following affected their menstruation: work anxiety, smoking, exercise, caffeine, antidepressants, and antipsychotics.